 In taking a look at Life In The 1930s – A Trip Down Memory Lane, I hope you were able to revisit some fond life events.
 If you didn’t live during that time, my hope is you were able to learn something new about the decade.

-If you have any memories of the 1930s you would like to share, I would love to read them; please comment below.
+If you have any memories or insights of the 1930s that you would like to share, I would love to read them; please comment below.

 Similar Posts